Spycsh/hesse-benchmarks/README.md

 hesse-benchmarks is a Docker image, which is basically a multi-thread Kafka consumer that automatically

 1) read the benchmarking results (time) from hesse egressed Kafka topics.
-2) store and plot benchmarking results in the container folder volume mapping to the host benchmarks folder of [hesse](https://github.com/Spycsh/hesse)
+2) store benchmarking results in the container folder volume mapping to the host benchmarks folder of [hesse](https://github.com/Spycsh/hesse)

-With the plotted benchmarking results, we are expected to

-1) find the sweet spot of indexing bucket size
-2) persist and plot the time for Kafka producing in hesse
-3) persist and plot the time for edge storage in RocksDB
-4) persist and plot the time for filtering (retrieving) state of a query
-5) persist and plot the duration of the queries